at Gale's Pond

 Continue on natural surface to the north end of the pond.
 Cross a plank bridge over another inlet creek.
 This area is sometimes muddy and the west end of the bridge may be very wet.
 Continue on natural surface, turning west, until reaching another boardwalk that spans a wetland area.
 Trail climbs slightly to higher ground and reaches Fillmore Road.

-Cross Fillmore Road at an angle and continue in the woods turning south again.
+Cross Fillmore Road at an angle and continue on private property in the woods turning south again.
+Please remain on the trail.
 Cross Halftile Creek on a wooden bridge- be sure to look upstream and see the water coming over the dam.
 The trail soon exits the woods, and continues across a mowed area beside a house.
 Cross Fillmore Road again and return to parking area.

 Access- loop trail goes through the parking area- boardwalk to the south, or cross Fillmore Road to the west and look for green Nature Trail sign